Fixation disparity: Objective versus subjective fixation disparity

 · Subjective fixation disparity (sFD) is defined as the angular amount of the offset between dichoptic targets that need to be adjusted to a certain offset d so that the observer perceives the dichoptic targets in alignment (see the pair of nonius lines in Fig. 2b).
 Note that this definition of sFD = arctan (d/D) does not refer to the current vergence angle.
 The resulting subjective fixation disparity may depend on the spatial arrangement of dichoptic targets and fusion targets.

 The discrepancy between oFD and sFD is shown in Fig. 2 in that the disparity ∆ between the two visual axes is typically larger than angular amount of the nonius offset d.

-Physiological properties of both types of fixation disparity
+Physiological properties

 A fixation disparity is not constant within a certain observer, but can vary depending on the viewing conditions.
-If test prisms with increasing amount are placed in front of the observer’s eyes, the fixation disparity changes in the eso direction with base-in prisms and in the exo direction with base-out prisms (Fig. 3).
+If test prisms with increasing amount are placed in front of the observer's eyes, the fixation disparity changes in the eso direction with base-in prisms and in the exo direction with base-out prisms (Fig. 3).
 These prisms force the eyes to change the vergence angle while the viewing distance remains unchanged.
 Prism-induced fixation disparity curves (prism FD-curves) can be characterized by the following parameters: